mito-keyboard/mito-simplified/guide.md

 ### Keyboard Matrix

 You may be wondering, why did we need to place down a diode????
 You may also notice that the xiao doesn't have enough pins for a full half of a split keyboard.
-In comes the humble keyboard matrix, with it we only have to connect one pin per column and row, drastically reducing teh number of pins needed for a keyboard.
+In comes the humble keyboard matrix, with it we only have to connect one pin per column and row, drastically reducing the number of pins needed for a keyboard.

 The matrix works by giving power to each column one at a time, and checking which keys are pressed down in that column.
-We need diodes to prevent *ghosting*, where by pressing one key the keyboard detects more then one keypress.
+We need diodes to prevent *ghosting*, where by pressing down one key, the keyboard detects more then one keypress.
 If you want you can read into [keyboard matrixes here](https://docs.qmk.fm/how_a_matrix_works)

 For now all you need to know is that every key has its own diode, this is like one unit:

 ![image of diode and button](https://hc-cdn.hel1.your-objectstorage.com/s/v3/33681c7410a242de5ab273f34b54981f62390f1e_image.png)

 You can now make a matrix out of these *units*, you have to connect the switches to the columns, and the diodes to the rows.
 In this example in one row I only have one button, which is for my thumb:

 ![image of complete keyboard matrix](https://hc-cdn.hel1.your-objectstorage.com/s/v3/8c6b3592f3e6753ceb8ae607c27ebd0e00642e0b_image.png)

 You may notice that there are *labels*, like `COL0`, `COL1`, etc. and `ROW0` and `ROW1`.
 You can place these using the <kbd>L</kbd> shortcut or from the right sidebar.
 We can use labels to clean up our schematic, instead of routing from our xiao to the column, we just place a label with the same name at the column and one at the xiao's pin: